Incendiary: The Willingham Case: Release and reception

 At its World Festival Premiere at the SXSW Film Festival, Incendiary won the Louis Black Award.
 Varietys Joe Leydon called it "a frequently unsettling account of how dubious 'science' possibly led to an irreversible miscarriage of justice."
 At its East Coast Festival Premiere at AFI/Discovery Silverdocs, Incendiary was an audience favorite.
 Art Levine of The Huffington Post called Incendiary "A gripping, visually stunning indictment of a miscarriage of justice as great as that chronicled in Errol Morris's groundbreaking THE THIN BLUE LINE..."

 In limited theatrical release in the fall of 2011, the film was a "critic's pick" of The Washington Post, The Village Voice, The Austin Chronicle, The Los Angeles Times and The Dallas Morning News.
 Ann Hornaday of The Washington Post wrote: "nonfiction filmmaking at its most classic.
 Crime, punishment, morality and hardball politics make for an explosive narrative mix all their own."
 Sheri Linden of the Los Angeles Times called Incendiary "alarming viewing for anyone who cares about the American justice system."

-In 2012 the film was released on iTunes movies, and had continued to screen on-demand in U.S. theaters via Tugg, an audience-driven theatrical distribution tool, until Tugg closed down in January of 2020.
+In 2012 the film was released on iTunes movies, and had continued to screen on-demand in U.S. theaters via Tugg, an audience-driven theatrical distribution tool, until Tugg closed down in January 2020.

 Incendiary appeared on Top Ten lists of the Austin American-Statesman and the independent film blog Smells Like Screen Spirit.

 Incendiary: The Willingham Case received largely "Good" reviews, according to Movie Review Intelligence.
 The film currently scores an "81% Fresh" rating on Rotten Tomatoes.